jessecambon/jessecambon.github.io/_drafts/2019-11-20-quasiquotation-demo.md

 Now let’s say we wanted to customize this function even further.
 Let’s make it so that our function can use one or multiple variables for group\_by and let’s make the measurement variable (hp in the above examples) an input to the function.
+Note that we are now using the “syms” function to allow “groupby\_vars” to be a list of variables and that these variable names should now be strings (see usage below).

 ``` r
 get_stats <- function(data,groupby_vars,measure_var) {